Impact

 Risk and Exploitability

 This vulnerability has a CVSS score of 8.6, indicating high severity.
-It can be exploited remotely, although its EPSS score is less than 1%, pointing to a low likelihood of widespread exploitation at present.
-The flaw permits execution of arbitrary commands via the USSD configuration endpoint, which could compromise the device and allow further movement within the network.
+It can be exploited remotely, and its EPSS score is 4%, indicating a moderate likelihood of exploitation at present.
+The flaw permits execution of arbitrary commands via the USSD configuration endpoint, which could compromise the device.
+Based on the description, it is inferred that a compromised device could serve as a foothold for further network activity, but the CVE description does not explicitly state lateral movement.

 OpenCVE Enrichment